 - Chest X-ray.
-It uses radiation in low doses to make images of the inside of your chest.
+It will be done using low doses of radiation radiation to make images of the inside of your chest.

 - MRI.
-It uses powerful magnets and radio waves to make pictures of organs and structures inside your body.
+A technician will use powerful magnets and radio waves to make pictures of organs and structures inside your body.

 - PET scan.
-It uses a radioactive substance to look for cancer cells in your body.
+This imaging test uses a radioactive substance to look for cancer cells in your body.

 - Molecular test.
-It looks for changes to genes, proteins, and other substances in cancer cells to help your doctor figure out which type of lymphoma you have.
+This test is used to find changes to genes, proteins, and other substances in cancer cells to help your doctor figure out which type of lymphoma you have.

 - Blood tests.
 These check the number of certain cells, levels of other substances, or evidence of infection in your blood.